 10. Automatic Identification system

-AIS is a system which helps to pinpoint the location and other navigational statistics of ships.
-AIS uses VHF radio channels as transmitters and receivers to send and receive messages between ships which endeavors to fulfill a lot of responsibilities.
+AIS is also among the types of a navigation system which helps to pinpoint the location and other navigational statistics of ships.
+AIS uses VHF radio channels as transmitters and receivers to send and receive messages between ships which endeavours to fulfil a lot of responsibilities.

 Read more about AIS here.